Joshua-Yu28/Diary/README.md

 # diary

-2024 3.7 I Haven't written anything here, I'm working on the gitlet program right now.
+2024 3.7 Decide to work on the cs61b gitlet program, just like a simple version of git right now.

 2024 3.8 Watch lab6 documents and do some exercises.